KimBug29/Health_Fitness/README.md

 ***
 To install, run and view the project, perform the following steps:

-* Use of Git Bash link https://git-scm.com/downloads
+* Use of Git Bash [link] https://git-scm.com/downloads

 * Conda was used to create this project, and I created a conda virtual environment.

-* Ensure you have installed Anaconda. (link to install https://docs.anaconda.com/anaconda/install/) If you use windows, in ‘Start’ you need to type and start the ‘Anaconda prompt’.
+* Ensure you have installed [Anaconda] https://docs.anaconda.com/anaconda/install/.
+If you use windows, in ‘Start’ you need to type and start the ‘Anaconda prompt’.
 If you are on Mac or Linux, you can do all of these in Terminal.

-* Clone the project from my Git Hub repo. git clone https://github.com/KimBug29/Health_Fitness.git
+* Clone the project from my Git Hub repo. git [clone] https://github.com/KimBug29/Health_Fitness.git

-* From Kaggle https://www.kaggle.com/datasets/vlbthambawita/pmdata-a-sports-logging-dataset download and save the zip file.
+* From [Kaggle] https://www.kaggle.com/datasets/vlbthambawita/pmdata-a-sports-logging-dataset download and save the zip file.
 Unzip the dataset and save the file titled 'osfstorage-archive' anywhere within the the file path of the cloned project.

 * Steps to create a virtual environment.
     * Open Anaconda Navigator